EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-ios.md

             */
             return 0;
         default:
-            /* No special processing, add it to the event queue */ return 1;
+            /* No special processing, add it to the m_event queue */ return 1;
         }
     }